5 Addison/Ripley Fine Art

 2 Maurine Littleton Gallery

 1667 Wisconsin Ave.
 NW, between Q St & Reservoir Road, (202) 333-9307. email: email@example.com.
 Open: Tues-Sat 11-6.

 Located in historic Georgetown, Maurine Littleton Gallery exhibits the work of leading contemporary artists in glass, metal, and ceramics – including Harvey K. Littleton, Dale Chihuly, Dante Marioni, Richard Marquis, Ginny Ruffner, Therman Statom, Colin Reid, and Albert Paley.

 3235 P Street NW, at Wisconsin Ave.,

 Come Paint with Us! – We are now offering painting parties in the Gallerie.
 Visit us online to explore our full list of party packages and book your child’s next SPECIAL celebration.

 P Street Gallerie, a modern contemporary art gallery where the art is as varied and diverse as the people who collect it.
 Visit us online or in the gallery regularly to see what’s new.
-Call or email email@example.com for current information. – Show dates subject to change.
+Call or email firstname.lastname@example.org for current and upcoming exhibit information. – Show dates subject to change.